Whistling: In music

-Many performers on the music hall and Vaudeville circuits were professional whistlers (also known as siffleurs), the most famous of whom were Ronnie Ronalde and Fred Lowery, in German speaking area Ilse Werner The term puccalo or puccolo was coined by Ron McCroby to refer to highly skilled jazz whistling.
+Many performers on the music hall and Vaudeville circuits were professional whistlers (also known as siffleurs), the most famous of whom were Ronnie Ronalde, Fred Lowery, and Ilse Werner.
+The term puccalo or puccolo was coined by Ron McCroby to refer to highly skilled jazz whistling.

 Whistling is featured in several television themes, such as Lassie, The Andy Griffith Show and Mark Snow's title theme for The X-Files.

 It also prominently features in the score of the movie Twisted Nerve, composed by Bernard Herrmann, which was later used in Quentin Tarantino's Kill Bill.

 Roger Whittaker released albums with whistling tracks such as "Mexican Whistler" and "Finnish Whistler".